freight-hub/freighthub-frontend-challenge/README.md

 # FreightHub Frontend Coding Challenge

 Welcome to the frontend coding challenge.
-Fork this repository and follow the instructions below.
+Clone this repository and follow the instructions below.

 Your goal is to set up an application, where the user is able to manage shipments.